OGRECave/ogre/Docs/src/rtss.md

 * Add shader files that will supply all the actual shader functions your SubRenderState needs.
 In order to support multiple shader languages, @ref OgreUnifiedShader are provided.
 These shaders should be placed in a resource location known to the resource manager.

 Implementing the SubRenderState requires overriding the pure methods of the base class.
-* Ogre::RTShader::SubRenderState::getType() should return unique string that identify the sub class implementation.
+* Ogre::RTShader::SubRenderState::getType() should return a unique string that identifies the sub class implementation.
 That value is shared among all instances and can be stored in a static string variable.
-It uses to system to match between SubRenderState instance and the factory to should destroy it.
+It is used by the system to match between the SubRenderState instance and the factory that should destroy it.
 * Ogre::RTShader::SubRenderState::getExecutionOrder() should return integer value that will use the system to sort all SubRenderState instances of the same render state before each one of them will create its part in the CPU shader programs.
 Note that:
  * The execution order does not imply the order of the parameter definitions and function calls within the generated shader.
- * If an execution number is set to be the same as one of the basic fixed pipeline SRSs.
-Than that SRS will be built __instead__ of the fixed pipeline SRS.
+ * If an execution number is set to be the same as one of the basic fixed pipeline SRSs, then that SRS will be built __instead__ of the fixed pipeline SRS.
-* Ogre::RTShader::SubRenderState::copyFrom() a simple copy method that uses the system when coping one instance to another. **Note:** Only configuration data attributes should be copy here.
+* Ogre::RTShader::SubRenderState::copyFrom() a simple copy method that uses the system when copying one instance to another. **Note:** Only configuration data attributes should be copied here.
 * Ogre::RTShader::SubRenderState::createCpuSubPrograms - This is the heart of this interface.
 This method should update the CPU shader programs with the specific details of the overriding class.

-The SubRenderState supply default implementation for this method which break down this method into three stages:
+The SubRenderState supplies default implementation for this method which breaks down this method into three stages:

 @par Resolving parameters
 this stage should grab all the needed parameters for this SubRenderState.
-Typically there several SubRenderStates working on a common set of Parameters - either to cooperate or because they use the same inputs.
+Typically there are several SubRenderStates working on a common set of Parameters - either to cooperate or because they use the same inputs.
 Therefore parameters are not resolved by name (except for local variables), but rather by symbolic constants.
 These can either be of Ogre::GpuProgramParameters::AutoConstantType, which should already be familiar to you or of Ogre::RTShader::Parameter::Content.
 @par
 You can think of the latter as an extension of the Cg/ HLSL Semantics to the actual content of the parameter.